This Italian Herb Quick Bread comes together in a snap with only one bowl, one spoon, and no kneading required. It's fast, easy, and super delicious!

 - 2 tablespoons dehydrated onion

-- 1/4 cup Parmesan cheese plus 1 tablespoon for topping
+- ¼ cup Parmesan cheese plus 1 tablespoon for topping

-- 2 cups milk or buttermilk
+- 2 cups milk OR buttermilk

-Preheat oven to 400 degrees.
+- Preheat oven to 350 degrees.

-To make the buttermilk add the milk and vinegar to a medium size bowl and stir.
+- To make the buttermilk add the milk and vinegar to a medium size bowl and stir.

-If using store bought buttermilk, omit the above step.
+- If using store bought buttermilk, omit the above step.

-Pour in the milk mixture into the flour mixture and stir with a wooden spoon until it's a thick, lumpy and pasty consistency.
+- Pour in the milk mixture into the flour mixture and stir with a wooden spoon until it's a thick, lumpy and pasty consistency.

-Spoon the batter evenly into a loaf pan that has been liberally sprayed with cooking spray.
+- Spoon the batter evenly into a loaf pan that has been liberally sprayed with cooking spray.

-Allow the loaf to cool for 5 minutes and then turn the loaf out onto a cooling rack for at least 30 minutes before slicing and serving.
+- Allow the loaf to cool for 5 minutes and then turn the loaf out onto a cooling rack for at least 30 minutes before slicing and serving.

 spatula coated with olive oil to prevent sticking

-Should you have any questions regarding this, or anything else you've seen on my site, please don't hesitate to contact me directly, or leave me a comment in the comment section below.
-It is always my distinct pleasure to get back to you with a reply just as soon as I possibly can!
+Should you have any questions or comments regarding anything you've seen on my site, please don't hesitate to reach out to contact me.
+It is always my distinct pleasure to get back with you just as soon as I possibly can!

 Until we eat again, I hope you have a delicious day!